IIIF/api/source/api/image/3.0/compliance.md

 | `square`        | `regionSquare` | ![optional][icon-opt] | ![required][icon-req] | ![required][icon-req] |
 {: .api-table}

-See also the note under [Size][size] about combinations of Size and Region that may not be supported.
+See also the note under [Size][image30-size] about combinations of Size and Region that may not be supported.

 ### 3.2 Size